-(b) Both e{V_a} and e{V_b} errors committed on the velocities as a function of simulated time t which can be approximated using a trapezoidal rule.
+(a) Both e_a and e_b errors committed on the positions as a function of simulated time t which can be approximated using a trapezoidal rule.
 Figure 3.8 depicts the evolution of the logarithm of this L^2 error with respect to both h and Δt .

-Figure 3.7: Sensitivity of the errors to the time step Δt parameter study with h = 3e - 3, r = 2 and a(t = 0) = 0.4 on a 1×1 size mesh.
+(b) Both e{V_a} and e{V_b} errors committed on the velocities as a function of simulated time tFigure 3.7: Sensitivity of the errors to the time step Δt parameter study with h=3e-3, r=2 and a(t=0)=0.4 on a 1×1 size mesh.